No mayo Italian Tuna Salad

 Ingredients

-- 4 5 ounce solid white albacore tuna canned, packed in water
+- 4 5 ounce solid white albacore tuna canned, packed in water or equivalent amount

 - 1 medium tomato